sts10/sts10.github.io/_posts/2022-01-06-introducing-bottle-age-encryption.markdown

 ## Usage

-[Check the readme for latest on usage](https://github.com/sts10/bottle/blob/main/readme.markdown#usage), but here's a summary.
+For specific usages, be sure to check the readme of the port of Bottle you choose, but here's a port-agnostic summary.

 - Encrypt a file with `bottle <path/to/file>`
 - Compress and encrypt a directory with `bottle <path/to/directory>`.